 Learn more about RIA’s current and previous research endeavors.

-RIA scientists are working on a variety of multi-year funded projects that represent a range of interdisciplinary studies.
-Methodologies used include surveys, laboratory experiments, ecological momentary assessment, clinical outcome studies, and sophisticated statistical techniques.
-Presently, investigators are conducting more than 30 federally-funded research projects.
+RIA scientists are working on a variety of multi-year, federally funded projects that represent a range of interdisciplinary studies.
+Methodologies used include surveys, basic research techniques, ecological momentary assessment, clinical outcome studies and sophisticated statistical techniques.

 A national leader in the study of addictions since 1970, RIA is a center of research excellence at the University at Buffalo.
 RIA occupies a five-story building on the Buffalo Niagara Medical Campus.
 This urban medical campus, located on 100 acres just outside the downtown district, includes several of the region’s major health care and research-related institutions.